When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Data Collection

 First, the bandpass calibration table, 3C~279, was generated from the bandpass calibrator while self-calibrating for short-term phase variations.
 Long- and short-term phase calibration tables were then generated for the phase, flux, and bandpass calibrators while applying the bandpass table.
-In order to maximize the SNR of the continuum image, spectral windows were combined in the upper and lower sidebands.
-To obtain separate images for the upper and lower sidebands for spectral-index extraction, the spectral windows were grouped into symmetric sub-sidebands.
-Then, long-term amplitude calibration tables are generated for the phase, flux, and bandpass calibrators while applying the short-term phase and bandpass correction tables.
-Then, the flux calibrator was fixed at its known brightness to establish an absolute flux scale across the bandwidth, and flux calibration tables were generated for the phase and bandpass calibrators.
+To maximize the SNR of the continuum image, spectral windows were combined in the upper and lower sidebands.
+To obtain separate images for the upper and lower sidebands for spectral index extraction, the spectral windows were grouped into symmetric subsets of each sideband.
+Long-term amplitude calibration tables were then generated for the phase, flux, and bandpass calibrators while applying the short-term phase and bandpass correction tables.
+The flux calibrator was fixed at its known brightness to establish an absolute flux scale across the bandwidth, and flux calibration tables were generated for the phase and bandpass calibrators.
 The flux calibrator for 2022B-H002 was Uranus and was modeled using the Butler-JPL-Horizons 2012 flux standard.
-The flux calibrator for 2021B-H004 was MWC~349a was assigned a manual flux density of 1.98 Jy based on its value in the SMA Calibrator Catalog.
+The flux calibrator for 2021B-H004 was MWC~349a and was assigned a manual flux density of 1.98 Jy based on its value in the SMA Calibrator Catalog.

-Bandpass, phase, and flux tables were then applied to all fields.
-Science fields use long-phase calibration corrections, while the calibrator fields use short-phase calibration corrections.
-The data were then deconvolved to form a continuum image, with no CLEAN iterations applied to the calibrators, while the science targets were deconvolved with 10 iterations.
-The brightness of the calibrators was then checked against known values to ensure that a proper flux scale had been established.
+The science target images were first screened before CLEAN deconvolution.
+A source was retained as an SMA detection only if the zero-iteration, dirty image reached SNR~$\geq 3$ at the source position.
+Retained detections were imaged with CASA \texttt{tclean} in multifrequency-synthesis mode, combining the continuum channels left after edge and molecular-line flagging into a single image with 1\arcsec{} pixels.
+We used the CASA default CLEAN gain of 0.1.
+The final CLEAN depth was chosen by inspecting the residual images; we adopted the image in which the brightest source-region residual was comparable to the measured image RMS.